Residents group pic 2022 v2

 In his free time, Jeremy enjoys working out, hiking, reading epic fantasy, and playing video games.

-He is pursuing AP/CP training.
+He will be pursuing AP/CP training.

 Molly McGowan, M.D.